-Chinese New Year, which this year is on the 25th of January, is the year of the Rat.
+Chinese New Year, which in 2021 is on February 12th, is the year of the Ox.
 And with such a large number of people celebrating, it’s a great opportunity to run promotions and build relationships with a large consumer base.

 And what better way to reach your customers than email?